stone030/WriteUps/README.md

 # some of AMAN CTF writeups
+This is my 1st time doing a writeup, so for any adjustment plz let me know :)
 The writeups here are presented for education purpose only :) for any comment you can either send it here or to Stone's social accounts directly, though i sometimes take days to reply since i don't open all my social media a lot :)